CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 ### Add Ports

 This tab describes all of the ports on the identified switch type.
 The port name and bond are provided by default (based on your previous switch configuration entries).
 For each port, you must define the speed and assign an interface profile.
 Optionally you can configure ports to be split to support multiple interfaces.
 Any caveats related to port configuration on the specified type of switch are listed under the port listing.

+You must have at least one port interface profile specified to configure a port interface (return to the **Interface Profiles** tab and see *Add Port Interface Profiles* if needed).

 1. Click **Interfaces**.